quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Version Negotiation packet but do not specify how an endpoint reacts when it receives one.
-QUIC version 1 {{!QUIC=RFC9000}} allows the server to use a Version Negotiation packet to indicate that the version the client chose is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.
+QUIC version 1 {{!QUIC=RFC9000}} allows the server to use a Version Negotiation packet to indicate that the version the client chose is unacceptable, but it doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.
 This document updates {{QUIC-INVARIANTS}} by defining version negotiation mechanisms that leverage the Version Negotiation packet.